 - This opens up a terminal that's already running Git.

-- Run the following to create your user and email to be used with Git:
+- Run the following to create your user and email to be used with Git.
+This also sets the primary branch to main instead of the master:

 - Run the following in your project directory to initialize the repository and create your first commit:

 - Add the remote repository.
-Make sure to user your user and server name.
+Make sure to use your Shell user and server name.

 - Check your DreamHost server to confirm the repository was correctly pushed by following the instructions in the next section.